 As the name suggests, this knife has four blades.
-All these blades fold in and make it easy to carry around in your pocket.
-The knife is designed in such a way that whichever way you use the blades, you still have a comfortable hold over the knife and also the blades.
-Added control and comfort, also means better projects.
+These blades fold in, making it easy to carry around your pocket.
+The knife is designed so that whichever way you use the blades, you still have a comfortable hold over the knife and the blades.
+Added control and comfort also means better projects.

-The blades are made of D2 steel which is semi-stainless European steel.
+The blades are made of D2 steel, which is semi-stainless European steel.
 The blades, however, brush up against each other.
-If this is not something that you are willing to put up with, then it is important that you look for another knife.
+If this is not something you are willing to put up with, you must look for another knife.

 - It’s a good looking knife